dmbarbour/glas/docs/GlasProg.md

 * `(%an.chan.scope TL)` - apply a prefix-to-prefix translation to Chan names in Operation.

 Validation:
-* `(%an.arity In Out)` - express expected data stack arity for Operation.
+* `(%an.arity In Out)` - express expected data stack arity for Op.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
 * `%an.atomic.reject` - error if running Operation from within an atomic scope, including %atomic and %br conditions.
 Useful to detect errors early for code that diverges when run within a hierarchical transaction, e.g. waiting forever on a network response.
   * `%an.atomic.accept` - to support simulation of code containing %an.atomic.reject, e.g. with a simulated network, we can pretend that Operation is running outside a hierarchical transaction, albeit only up to external method calls.
 * `(%an.data.seal Key)` - operational support for abstract data types.
-The sealed data cannot be observed until unsealed with the same Key.
-The data may be copied or dropped normally.
-Registers are the most robust keys, but an abstract Src (via %src) or plain old data (e.g. URL or GUID) is also acceptable.
-A compiler may optimize, tracking seals statically to avoid allocation.
+For robust data sealing, Key should name a Register, Src (like '%src'), or other unforgeable identity.
+Sealed data cannot be observed until unsealed with a matching Key, usually symmetric.
+If the Key becomes unreachable (e.g. Register out of scope), the sealed data may be garbage collected, and this may be detectable via reflection APIs.
+Actual implementation is flexible, e.g. compile-time static analysis at one extreme, encryption at another, but simple wrappers is common.
-  * `(%an.data.unseal Key)` - removes matching seal, otherwise error
+  * `(%an.data.unseal Key)` - removes matching seal, or diverges
-  * `(%an.data.seal.linear Key)` - a variant of seal that also marks the data linear, i.e. no copy or drop, until unsealed.
-The restriction includes implicit drops, e.g. local registers and the data stack when a coroutine terminates.
-However, linear data may still be copied or dropped in non-semantic cases such as incremental computing, backtracking, and reflection.
+  * `(%an.data.seal.linear Key)` - a variant of seal that also marks sealed data as linear, i.e. no copy or drop until unsealed.
+Note: This does not fully guard against implicit drops, e.g. storing data into a register that falls out of scope.
+But a best and warnings are expected.
     * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
 If data is sealed linear, it must be unsealed linear.
 * `%an.data.static` - Indicates that top stack element should be statically computable.
 This may propagate requirements for static inputs back through a call graph.
 In context of conditionals, choice, coroutines, etc. the compiler can feasibly attempt to verify that all possible paths (up to a quota) share this result.
 * `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
 This is the default for glas systems, but it can make intentions clearer to reiterate the constraint locally.
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
 Not limited to programs, so namespace-layer and higher-kinded types are also relevant.
 Can also support type inference in the context surrounding Operation.
 TypeDesc will have its own abstract data constructors in '%type.\*'.